ml4sts/research-mentoring/README.md

 1. create your own mentoring file by importing (not forking) this repository, you may choose to make this a private repository, name it with your name or github username in it
 1. open a new student issue on your repository, follow the steps on the issue for onboarding

-# Contribute back to this
+# Contribute back to the template

 Fork this repo and use a standard workflow to contribute back additional resources to share.

-# Get updates from this repository to your copy
+# Get updates from the template to your personal mentoring repo

 You will have to have an offline version, assuming your local copy is located in the folder research-mentoring-student, the following will pull updates intor your local copy and pus them back to your remote copy.